 Additionally, many occupational therapists, experienced in working with children with autism, agree that fidgeting improves focus for their clients.
 For instance, occupational therapist, Moira Sullivan, M.A., O.T.R., explains why fidget tools are beneficial for students with autism in her article Better Focus Through Fidgeting and the aspergerssociety.org supports this theory in their article Autism Treatment 101 – Fidget Toys, indicating that fidget items help regulate the sensory system and help make concentration easier.

 Children with ADHD and autism are not the only ones who would benefit from a fidget tool.
-Children with anxiety, sensory needs, and just a need to move in general, would likely benefit as well.
+Children with anxiety, sensory needs, or just a need to move in general, may benefit as well.

 1) Flippy Chain Fidget